 In similarly suspicious dealings, investigations would show that Sinclair delivered a large herd of livestock to Fall’s ranch, and had his company transfer some $300,000 in Liberty bonds and cash to Fall’s son-in-law.
 While these were enormous sums in the 1920s, the amounts paled in comparison to the hundred of millions of dollars the oilmen would profit from the oil leases in Wyoming and California.

 In his testimony to the Senate, Fall claimed that he had chosen to keep the lease agreements secret to protect the locations of valuable national resources, and to prevent oilmen from surreptitiously draining the federal sites via adjacent production operations.

-Walsh and his Senate investigators, however, would have none of it.
+Senate investigators, however, would have none of it.
 In the fall of 1929, Fall was convicted of accepting a bribe from Doheny and was fined $100,000 and sentenced to one year in prison.

-Doheny was acquitted of offering the same bribe, since both he and Fall had claimed the amount was simply a loan.
+Doheny was acquitted of offering the bribe, since both he and Fall had claimed the amount was simply a loan.
 But Doheny had little reason to celebrate.